qianqin11/geometric-ergodicity-of-trans-dimensional-mcmc-reproducibility/code/README.md

-Please replace the contents of this file with relevant instructions for your repository or remove this file entirely.

-This directory would generally contain source code files that contain the core code to implement the method and various utility/auxiliary functions.
+Source code files that contain the core code to implement the method and various utility/auxiliary functions.

-Scripts/code files that execute the overall workflow to carry out an analysis and generate results for the manuscript might be placed in the main directory.
+Please run `Reproduce.Rmd` to reproduce the figures and tables in the manuscript.
+Some computationally intensive code chunks are not evaluated by default, but one can enable the evaluation by setting `eval` to `TRUE` at the begining of the code chunks.